lepidus/deiaSurvey/README.md

 ## Compatibility

-The latest release of this plugin is compatible with the following PKP applications:
+This plugin is compatible with the following PKP applications:

-* OJS 3.4.0

-Using PHP 8.1 or later.
+- OPS and OJS versions 3.3 and 3.4.

-For other versions of PKP applications, check the releases available at the [Releases page](https://github.com/lepidus/demographicData/releases).
+Check the latest compatible version for your application on the [Releases page](https://github.com/lepidus/demographicData/releases).

 ## Plugin Download